 The phrase "AI-native marketing agency" has been so heavily abused in the last 18 months that it now means almost nothing.
 Most Singapore agencies that have rebranded as "AI-powered" or "AI-first" in 2025 and 2026 mean their copywriters now use ChatGPT, which is true of every agency in the world by this point and is not a meaningful differentiator.

 This post is the honest version of the conversation.
 It defines what AI-native genuinely means in operational terms, names the four tests an SME can use to tell the difference, walks through how the economics actually change on the receiving end, and is candid about the limits of the model.
-Eidolon positions itself as AI-native and we will be specific about what that has and has not enabled in our work, so you can apply the same lens to any agency you evaluate.
+One clarification before we start: Eidolon is not, strictly, a marketing agency.
+We operate as an embedded AI operations partner for Singapore SMEs, building the websites, admin systems, and measurement loops a business runs on, and marketing delivery is one of the doors into that model.
+But our production line is AI-native in exactly the sense this post defines, and we will be specific about what that has and has not enabled in our work, so you can apply the same lens to any agency you evaluate.

 The two failed definitions